Syncing 10,000 leads/mo? GET A DEMO

 Best marketing attribution models based on your needs

-Having a realized set of objectives and expectation of how you want your marketing efforts to evolve will aid you in choosing the right attribution model for your business.
+It’s important to realize the set of objectives and expectations of how you want your marketing efforts to evolve.
+This will help you choose the right attribution model for your business.
 Once you have defined your company’s needs, there are four key points to consider when making your choice.

 These points are as follows: